 The sealing operation shall be video recorded by the donor operator and shall allow the identification of the seals and verification that the seals have been properly placed.
-The video shall comply with paragraph 1. a), b), c) of Annex 8.
+The video shall comply with paragraph 1 a), b), c) of Annex 8.
+The video footage concerned shall accompany the fish up to the destination farm.
+A copy shall be kept onboard the donor vessel(s) or the trap(s) and remain accessible for control purposes at any time during the fishing campaign.
 A copy of the video footage shall be made available to the ICCAT regional observer on board the purse seine or on the trap, or to the national observer on the receiving towing vessel, for transmission to the CPC competent authority or regional observer present at the subsequent control transfer.